-(e) honorary members are appointed annually at the discretion of the club
+(e) honorary members not eligible for membership under rules 3.3a) or 3.3b) are appointed annually at the discretion of the club

-3.4 An individual, eligible for membership under rule 3.3, may become an Independent member of the Association on payment of the Annual capitation fee for this category of membership.
-Each Independent member will personally receive all mailings together with a copy of the Directory and AGM minutes.
+3.4 An individual, eligible for membership under rule 3.3, may become an Independent member of the Association on payment of the Annual Capitation fee for this category of membership.
+Each Independent member will personally receive all mailings together with a copy of the Directory and National Annual General Meeting Minutes.

 3.5 Any Club wishing to disaffiliate from the National Association is required to hold a secret ballot of ALL MEMBERS.
 Should this ballot result in two or more members wishing to continue to be affiliated then the Club should remain open and affiliated to the National Association.
 Those members who do not wish to continue may leave but they would be deemed to have resigned from the Club.

-5.1 The Officers of the Association shall be the National President, National Vice-President, Immediate Past National President, Secretary, Treasurer, Sales & Regalia Officer, Editor and Website Coordinator and National Executive Administrator, who shall hold office until they resign or until their term of office expires, whichever happens first.
+5.1 The Officers of the Association shall be the National President, National Vice-President, Immediate Past National President, National Secretary, National Treasurer, National Sales and Regalia officer, National Editor and Website Coordinator and National Executive Administrator, who shall hold office until they resign or until their term of office expires, whichever happens first.